Ready-Made Memos are topical best practice messages that are ready to be shared with your team when you want them and when you need them.

 As a CEO, senior leader, manager or compliance professional, your tone from the top starts with listening.
 Encouraging employees to raise their voices to report wrongdoing only gets you halfway to a speak-up culture.
 Employees need to be convinced that their voices are being heard.
 That only happens when employee reports are efficiently processed and resolved.
 An effective incident management process makes it easy and comfortable for employees to report.
 It provides regular updates to employee reporter so that they are not left wondering what is going to happen next or, worse, fear retaliation.
 And lastly, effective processes communicate back to employees what has changed, or the reason things are not changing.

-3. Tone at the top need to connect through the middle.
+3. Tone at the top needs to connect through the middle

 Individual contributors who excel in their jobs are often the ones who are made managers.
 But just because someone is good at their job, doesn’t mean they are good at managing.
 All managers, especially new managers, need to be trained on how to effectively support their ethics and compliance initiative.
 Middle managers are an organization’s cultural ambassadors.
 These are the people employees look to for answers every day, and they need to be equipped to provide those answers correctly and accurately day in and day out.